weijiekoh/perpetualpowersoftau/README.md

 ## Coordination

-A slack channel has been set up to discuss the ceremony - please join the fil-trustedsetup room in our [Slack](https://github.com/filecoin-project/community#chat) or via email at trustedsetup@protocol.ai.
+A slack channel has been set up to discuss the ceremony - please join the fil-trustedsetup room in our [Slack](https://app.slack.com/client/TEHTVS1L6/CQ49B1NNS) or email us at trustedsetup@protocol.ai.

 ## Prereqs for the ceremony